smart-data-models/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicleADSB/doc/spec_IT.md

       description: Reference to the Unmanned Aerial Vehicle entity to which this broadcast message relates
       x-ngsi:
         type: Relationship
-    unmannedAerialVehicleADSBroadcast:
-      description: A flight message describing the current flight status as a DBSB Message stored as a string of hexadecimal digits
-      type: string
-      x-ngsi:
-        type: Property
   required:
     - id
     - type
   type: object
   x-derived-from: ""
   x-disclaimer: 'Redistribution and use in source and binary forms, with or without modification, are permitted  provided that the license conditions are met.
-Copyleft (c) 2023 Contributors to Smart Data Models Program'
+Copyleft (c) 2024 Contributors to Smart Data Models Program'
   x-license-url: https://github.com/smart-data-models/dataModel.UnmannedAerialVehicle/blob/master/UnmannedAerialVehicleADSB/LICENSE.md
   x-model-schema: https://smart-data-models.github.io/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicleADSB/schema.json
   x-model-tags: GSMA
-  x-version: 0.1.0
+  x-version: 0.1.1
 ```
 </details>
 <!-- /60-ModelYaml -->